 What is a Motif

-Motif is special idea based stock group.
+Motif Investing is a special idea based stock group.
 If you see the list of current motifs you will have an idea of what they are.
-Lets take an example of a motif called “Home Improvement” In market term so far an investor had the choice of selecting REIT’s when they wanted to invest in the sector.
+Let us take an example of a motif called “Home Improvement” In market term so far an investor had the choice of selecting REIT’s when they wanted to invest in the sector.
 Investors also had choices to invest in ETF like, SPDR S&P Homebuilders ETF.

 If you see the Home Improvement motif constituents, you find stocks that include housewares and appliances, home improvement stores, furniture and tool makers.
 A total suit of stocks that indulge in home improvement.